 Now, this isn’t your Uncle Bob’s photography gear.
-The gear we’ve listed is professional-grade equipment that will be the best tools for you to shoot with.
+The cameras, lenses, and flashes we’ve listed below are professional-grade equipment used and loved by other photographers in the industry.

-Gear doesn’t make the photographer, however, having excellent quality equipment will allow you to service your couples well and will prepare you for all sorts of shooting environments and scenarios.
-We hope this list of wedding photography gear for beginners will act as a guide to help you get on the right track!
+While gear doesn’t make the photographer, having excellent quality equipment will be the starting point for providing the best service and product for your couples.
+It’ll also leave you more prepared for any circumstance or scenario that may come your way during a wedding.
+We hope this list of wedding photography gear for beginners will act as a guide to help you get on the right track.

-Owning a camera body might be an obvious thing to have when you’re starting out your business, but what kind of body you choose can enhance or hinder your ability to grow as an artist and business owner.
-Having a camera body that performs well in low-light and a fast shutter speed will set you up for the best success.
-We have gathered a couple of camera bodies from Canon, Nikon, and Sony that are all great options for your growing photography business!
+Owning at least one camera body is an obvious–but still important–piece of gear.
+What kind of body you choose can enhance or hinder your ability to grow as an artist and business owner.
+As a professional wedding photographer, you’ll want a body that performs well in low-light and has a fast shutter speed.
+We’ve gathered some camera body suggestions from Canon, Nikon, and Sony that will each be great additions to your photographer starter pack.

 Canon Camera Bodies